mxro/maxrohde-web/content/posts/2019/2019-03-23-practice-body-mindfulness/index.md

 ---
-title: 'Practice: Body Mindfulness'
-date: '2019-03-23'
 categories:
-  - 'buddhism'
+- buddhism
-  - 'psychology'
+- psychology
+coverImage: 0_the_vitruvian_man_-_by_leonardo_da_vinci.jpg
+date: "2019-03-23"
+primaryBlog: maxrohde.com
 tags:
-  - 'breathing'
+- breathing
-  - 'meditation'
+- meditation
-  - 'practice'
+- practice
-  - 'practices'
+- practices
-coverImage: '0_the_vitruvian_man_-_by_leonardo_da_vinci.jpg'
+title: 'Practice: Body Mindfulness'
 ---

 With all the distractions in our life, we often forget what is most fundamental to our existence: our own bodies.
 We should take time to be mindful of how our body feels.
 Do we have pain somewhere?
 Do we feel relaxed or tense?